 Bin Wang, Ph.D.

-Department of Genetics, Division of Basic Sciences
+Department of Genetics, Division of Discovery Science

-About Dr. Wang
+About Dr. Bin Wang

-Dr. Wang is an Associate Professor in the Department of Genetics.
+Dr. Wang is a Professor in the Department of Genetics.
 Her research is focused on understanding how cells respond to DNA damage and safeguard the integrity of the genome.
 Her laboratory takes multidisciplinary approach to identify important players in the DNA damage response and define the roles of these genes in maintaining genomic stability and tumor suppression.

 View a compelte list of Dr. Wang's publications.